akdemirlll/DeepLearning.AI/README.md

 # DeepLearning.AI
-This repo contains notebooks of Deep Learning Specialization (5 Courses) from Coursera
+This repo contains notebooks of Deep Learning Specialization Courses by deeplearning.ai from Coursera